JJDoneAway/addressbook-go-backend/README.md

 # Simple Enterprise Application

+> This branch hosts the vanilla implementation in plain go.
+>
+> No framework is used and all the routing and error handling is implemented manually.

 It provides some REST CRUD services to get, store, update and delete a simple entity

 ## Run it